 The product offerings in the UK and the US are slightly different, with the US often getting Roku devices that never launch in the UK - as well as Roku TVs that don't always travel internationally.

-Here we're focusing on Roku's streaming devices to help you choose which is the best for you - and it's worth considering that there are now Black Friday deals on a lot of these devices, so it's a great time to buy.
+Here we're focusing on Roku's streaming devices to help you choose which is the best for you - and it's worth considering that there are great deals running for a couple of weeks on a couple of these devices (in the UK), so it's a great time to buy.

 Which is the best Roku streamer to buy today?

 The Roku Express is the smallest of the streamers, acting as a very small set-top box and coming with some tape to attach it to the underneath of your TV, with an HDMI cable connecting the two and a Micro-USB taking care of power.
 It was redesigned in late 2019 with a 10 percent smaller footprint and curved top.

 It performs just like any other Roku player, serving up the same generous selection of channels and it comes with a remote control too, which some would say makes it more attractive than a Chromecast which relies on your smartphone to operate.
 There is a limitation however and that's resolution - it only supports up to full HD.

 But it does represent one of the cheapest smart upgrades for your TV, offering the biggest selection of streaming services and decent performance.

 Roku Premiere is essentially the Roku Express but offering better performance.
 Rather than sticking to 1080p, it will run all the way up to 4K resolution and also supports HDR.
 While there's no Dolby Vision supported by Roku streaming devices, you will get great HDR10 performance.